Yitzack/Short-Projects/Det_Sim/README.md

 The concrete box is going to be 3 meters on all interior edges and 15 cm thick and resting on the ground.
 I'm going to put a simulated 1 kg TNT detention at the center.
 And then the simulation will roll.

+There is so much missing.
+There is no gravity or ambient air pressure because I couldn't create the bunker in equilibrium.
+The thing would convert all of that potential energy into kinetic energy and explode without the blastwave.
+It doesn't have collision detection with anything other than the ground, not that I gave it much time to sink through the ground.
+I started the simulation of the bunker at 165 microseconds.
+The blastwave is shreading the bunker by 173 microseconds.
+I was hoping for chunks of concrete, but every voxel of concrete is a surface voxel by 288 microseconds suggesting that none is connected to its neighbor.
+It would appear that the speed of sound in concete is greater than the speed of sound in air as the roof distingrates before the blastwave reaches it.

 ## Compile directions for g++

 g++ Sim.cpp Mass_Spring.cpp Vector3.cpp -O3 -fopenmp -o Sim